infinyon/fluvio-connectors/rust-connectors/sinks/sql/README.md

             required: true
 ```

-Create locally managed connector (k8s):
+If you run Fluvio cluster in your own k8s cluster, you can create the connector inside that cluster using the following tool:
 ```bash
 cargo r --bin connector-run -- apply --config connector-config.yaml
 ```
-or for run it in the Docker:
+or if you want to create it in your Docker environment:
 ```bash
 cargo r --bin connector-run -- local --config connector-config.yaml
 ```

-To delete the connector run:
+To delete the connector from your k8s cluster run:
 ```bash
 cargo r --bin connector-run -- delete --config connector-config.yaml
 ```